anthares101/write-ups-page/docs/HackTheBox/Resolute.md

 WINRM       10.10.10.169    5985   10.10.10.169     [+] MEGABANK\melanie:Welcome123!
 (Pwn3d!)
 ```

 Cool!
 We should be able to get a shell to the machine as `melanie` using `evil-winrm`.
-Another thing to note is that the system is not using Kerberos for authentication, just LDAP.

 ## Privilege escalation to `ryan`